Joseph Bulebush, WalletHub Analyst

 Credit cards on any of these card networks could deserve a spot in your wallet, though, depending on your creditworthiness and spending habits.
 As three of the four largest credit card networks in the United States, Visa, Mastercard and American Express are really quite similar.

-One big difference, however, is that Amex is both a card issuer and a network, while Visa and Mastercard are strictly card networks.
+As you can see, one big difference is that Amex is both a card issuer and a network, while Visa and Mastercard are strictly card networks.
 As a result, cardholders borrow money directly from American Express when they make purchases with an Amex-issued credit card, while people paying with Visa or Mastercard credit cards borrow money from a bank or a credit union.
 More than 300 different banks and credit unions issue credit cards on the Visa or Mastercard network.
 Cardholders also earn rewards directly from American Express, which is not the case with Visa or Mastercard.

 Still, Visa and Mastercard are accepted by international merchants much more often than American Express.
 Amex credit card applicants also need good credit or better for approval, whereas applicants of any credit level can find a suitable Visa or Mastercard credit card.